 - Splash Mountain – This one is near and dear to my heart because I spent a wild seven months in college working at this ride.
 Splash is a great one to save for the end of the day when you don’t mind getting a little wet, or time it for the hottest part of the afternoon when you want to cool off.
-There are four true drops in the ride, though the tiny dip of a couple of feet after the big drop technically counts as a fifth.
+There are four true drops in the ride, though the tiny dip of a couple of feet after the big drop technically counts as a fifth if you’re interested in attractions trivia.
 In between the drops, you’ll float through a twisting, turning path lined with animatronics and full of songs that will probably get stuck in your head.
 Pro tip: sitting in the back doesn’t necessarily mean that you will get less wet.
 The main drop actually splashes you with less water than the water cannons at the beginning (As soon as the ride starts, you’ll go up a short lift and then float through what we call the lagoon.
 Every time another log goes down the big drop, water cannons shoot across the lagoon, aimed right at where logs back up.
 If you get hit with one of those, you won’t even notice the water from the drop.)
 I’ve gotten off of the ride from the front row with barely a drop on me, and had to wring my clothes out after sitting in the back.
 It’s mostly luck.
 So if a CM assigns you to the front row, it doesn’t mean that you’re going to get soaked.
 If you’re a fan of ride photos, Splash Mountain’s is on the big drop, about 1/3 of the way down.

 - Space Mountain – All the way across the park, you’ll find the last member of the Mountain Trifecta.
 Space Mountain occupies a futuristic white spire in Tomorrowland.
 Despite having maximum speeds less than 30 mph, this coaster makes you feel like you’re flying.
 The seating system is unique – the trains hold only six people, with three in each car seated one behind the other.
 When the ride first opened, the individual seats didn’t exist, and guests rode together like a traditional log ride.
 Like Thunder, the back row gives the most air time, and I try to request it whenever possible.
 The inside of the ride building is dark, and the track weaves its way through the structure, twisting, turning and dropping in an impossibly tight pattern.
 For the longest time, I was afraid to put my hands all the way up because I thought I might hit them on the track above me, but I got to ride it with the lights on once and that no longer concerns me.
 The ride photo on Space is a bit tricky and catches people off guard.
 It’s right at the beginning after your train is dispatched.
 You go through a blue tunnel and make a sharp U-turn, and the camera snaps as you whip around.
 If you don’t get a FastPass+ for Space Mountain, the standby queue offers an interactive game toward the end.